dayta-scientist/Student_Marks_Dataset/README.md

 Number of Instances: 100\
 Number of Attributes: 3 including the target variable.

-The project is simple yet challenging as it is has very limited features & samples.
-Can you build regression model to capture all the patterns in the dataset, also maitaining the generalisability of the model?
+The project is simple yet challenging as it has very limited features & samples.
+Can you build a regression model to capture all the patterns in the dataset, also maintaining the generalisability of the model?

 Objective: